aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

 To accomplish the goal of adding markers appropriately, we will want to expand upon our `updateMarkers` method.
 We will need to do the following:
 * For each `bench`, if the `id` is not a key in `this.markers`, create a new marker from it and add it to the map and this.markers

-Add the following helper helper methods:
+Add the following helper methods:
 * `createMarkerFromBench(bench)`: accepts a bench object as an argument; adds a marker to the map and to the markers object